andrasq/node-microrest/MANUAL.md

 Same as `rest()`.

-Create a small REST app with support for a `use` step and direct-mapped url handlers.
+Create a small REST request handler with support for a `use` step and direct-mapped (default) or routed (using `options.router`) url handlers.
+Returns a function `handler(req, res, [next])` that can be used as the on('request') handler to httpServer.createServer, or `handler.listen` will go ahead and create the http server.
-Returns a function `handler(req, res, [next])` with methods `use`, `get/post/put/del` etc, and `listen`.
-Listening on a socket will create an http server with createServer that will use the app to process requests.
+The handler function can also be used as an app with methods `use`, `get/post/put/del` etc, `listen` and `close`.

 ### new rest.Rest( [options] )

+Rest builds request handler apps.

 Rest instance implementation class, called by createHandler() and createServer().
 The returned object has a bound method `onRequest` for use as an `on('request')`